lpmarques/BItools/README.md

-# BItools Library
+# BItools

 ## Description

-A handful of tools developed to facilitate any generic workflow in bioinformatics.
+A handful of tools developed to facilitate any workflow in bioinformatics.
 Specially useful for research in phylogenomics (often stalled by overwhelming amounts of DNA and big trees).

 ## Scripts for sequence processing